 Where to stay: on the way you can stay at the farmhouse Montemaggiore Bio, in the nature of Fassia.

-You have other itineraries to suggest?
-Comment this article and let’s discover Italy by foot!
+Do you have other walks of Italy to suggest?
+Comment on this article and let’s discover Italy by foot!

 Cover photo by Tomas Sobeo via Flickr